flarialmc/mumble/README.md

-# Proximity Chat for Bedrock (FREE!)
+# :microphone2: Positional Audio Setup Guide for Minecraft (Bedrock) with Mumble Link :video_game:

 This guide will help you set up positional audio in Minecraft (Bedrock) using a custom host application and Mumble Link.
-Follow these steps carefully to get everything running smoothly.
+Follow these steps carefully to get everything running smoothly. :white_check_mark:

 ---

-## Prerequisites
+## :gear: Prerequisites

 Before you begin, ensure you have the following:

-- **Operating System:** Windows 10/11
+- **:desktop: Operating System:** Windows 10/11
-- **Minecraft Edition:** Windows 10 (Bedrock)
+- **:video_game: Minecraft Edition:** Windows 10 (Bedrock)
-- **Host Application:** Ensure the host application is running.
+- **:satellite: Host Application:** Ensure the host application is running.
 (Available in the release tab in the future.)
-- **Mumble:** Installed on your system
+- **:speaking_head: Mumble:** Installed on your system

 ---

-## Step 1: Launch the Host Application
+## :rocket: Step 1: Launch the Host Application

-Run the Flarial Linker Application, from here.
+Run the custom host executable.
 If successful, you should see a message like:
 ```sh
 Server listening on port 5080...
 ```
 ![image](https://github.com/user-attachments/assets/3467276b-246d-48a2-8686-1ac22fcbbbda)

 ---

-## Step 2: Enable Loopback Exemption
+## :arrows_counterclockwise: Step 2: Enable Loopback Exemption

 Open Command Prompt as Administrator and run:
 ```sh